aspose-html-cloud/aspose-html-cloud-docs/content/html/conversion-api/html-converter/convert-html-to-docx/_index.md

 {{< tab tabNum="3" >}}

-The following example demonstrates how to convert **HTML to DOC C++** language applying.
-HTML is taken from the Web, converted to DOC and saved to the local file system.
+The following example demonstrates how to convert **HTML to DOCX C++** language applying.
+HTML is taken from the Web, converted to DOCX and saved to the local file system.

 ```c++